 - Characterization of Decision-making

-Remote supervision and remote monitoring by a remote supervision centre (if applicable).
+- Remote supervision and remote monitoring by a remote supervision centre (if applicable).

 - The data storage system (DSSAD).

 3.3.2.
 Functions of the units

 The function of each unit of “The System” shall be outlined and the signals linking it with other units or with other vehicle systems shall be shown.
 This may be provided by a labelled block diagram or other schematic, or by a description aided by such a diagram.